OxRAMSociety/Qronk/documents/setup.md

 sudo apt install python3-colcon-common-extensions
 ```

-You can also follow [Open Robotics' Documentation](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html) to learn more about colcon.
+You can also follow [Open Robotics' Documentation](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html) to learn more about colcon.

 ### 2.3.
 Learning more about ROS2

-You can learn more about ROS2 by following [ROS2 Humble tutorials](https://docs.ros.org/en/humble/Tutorials.html).
+You can learn more about ROS2 by following [ROS2 Jazzy tutorials](https://docs.ros.org/en/jazzy/Tutorials.html).
 You can also search for more resources online, but do note that some functionalities may vary for different versions of ROS2.

 ## 3. Download Qronk workspace